Quantum-Blockchains/dilithium/README.md

 ---
 > **Use at Your Own Risk**
-> This implementation of the Dilithium cryptographic algorithm has not yet undergone a formal security audit by a recognized authority.
+> This implementation of the CRYSTALS-Dilithium cryptographic algorithm has not yet undergone a formal security audit by a recognized authority.
 As a result, there may be unknown security vulnerabilities, weaknesses, or potential flaws in the code.
 Users are advised to exercise caution when implementing or using this code.
 ---

 ## Build